-Get ready to save lives, help others and lead a team of medical professionals in providing quality care when it matters most.
+Get ready to save lives, help others and lead a team of medical professionals with our paramedic training courses.

-Our paramedic program is a collaboration with the Lancaster Emergency Medical Services.
-Experienced paramedics, pre-hospital registered nurses and physicians will lead you through lectures, skill sessions and clinical field training.
-In addition to being eligible to take the National Registry of Emergency Medical Technicians Paramedic Certification exam, you’ll also receive the following certifications:
+Our paramedic program is a collaboration with Lancaster Emergency Medical Services.
+Experienced paramedics, pre-hospital registered nurses and physicians will lead you through paramedic courses, lectures, skill sessions and clinical/field training.
+In addition to being eligible to take the National Registry of Emergency Medical Technicians Paramedic Certification exam, you may receive the following certifications:

 - Advanced Cardiac Life Support

 - International Trauma Life Support